Mike-Do/adversarial-attack/README.md

 [2018 "Robust Physical-World Attacks on Deep Learning Visual Classification" - Eykholt](https://arxiv.org/pdf/1707.08945.pdf)

 Earlier works propose that existence of adversial examples in neural networks arise since the models do not generalize well, which may be due to their high complexity.
 However, the following work shows that even linear models are vulnerable.
-The authors describe a simple method to generate adversial examples, and uses adversial training to reduce error on MNIST classification.
+The authors describe a simple method (a.k.a.
+Fast Gradient Sign Method FGSM) to generate adversial examples, and uses adversial training to reduce error on MNIST classification.

 [2015 "Explaining and Harnessing Adversial Examples" - Goodfellow](https://arxiv.org/pdf/1412.6572.pdf)